Law and Society (B.S.)

 The rule of law and concepts of social justice provide a foundation for life in modern society and a framework for ethical action for professionals in all fields of work.
 Knowledge of the origins of American and international legal concepts and systems, and of the ongoing transformation of those systems, is of value in virtually every profession and for every global citizen.

-Students earning a B.S. in Law and Society will be well prepared for careers in law, but are by no means limited to such careers.
+Students earning a B.S. in Law and Society will be well prepared for careers in law, law enforcement, criminal justice and politics, but are by no means limited to such careers.
 Today’s employers seek graduates with critical thinking and communications skills and broad global awareness.
 The skills and information offered by the law and society program prepare its students for work in a broad range of professional areas.
 Public service, government, NGOs, international businesses, high-tech firms and diplomatic service: these are only a few of the law-related fields affected by the rapidly changing legal environments worldwide.

 All law and society majors also choose a minor from one of the many professional fields that the University offers, such as business, psychology, languages and environmental sustainability.
 Opportunities for internships, study abroad and independent research allow students to examine the ways in which legal issues intersect with professional practice in a variety of site locations across many professional fields.
 Our Career Services professionals help position students for career opportunities after graduation and have an enviable job placement record.